 - Persistent or chronic sores on your vulva that do not heal

-This detailed exam of your cervix, vulva, and vagina uses a magnifying lens called a colposcope.
+This detailed exam of the cervix, vulva, and vagina uses a magnifying lens called a colposcope.
 Your doctor may take tissue samples (biopsies) during the test.
-This procedure can cause more discomfort than a Pap test, but most women tolerate it without anesthesia or pain medication.
+This procedure can cause more discomfort than a Pap test, but most women tolerate it well with the use of local anesthesia.

 Your doctor will take samples of abnormal-looking tissue on the vulva.
 The tissue samples then go to a pathologist, who looks for abnormalities in the cells under a microscope.